 As one of the fastest-growing waste streams in the world, e-waste is both difficult to recycle and full of toxic materials.
 Ensuring these types of products remain in circulation for as long as possible is critical to reducing the burden on the recycling industry and ensuring electronics don’t go to landfill.
 This is what the e-waste recycling landscape looks like today.

-- In the US on average, it is estimated that individuals generate around 20 kg of e-waste annually.
+- In the US, it is estimated that the average person generates around 20 kg of e-waste annually.

 - In 2017, around 2.8 million tons of selected consumer electronic waste was generated, including televisions, VCRs, DVD players, video cameras, stereo systems, phones, and computer equipment.

 - 1 million tons of selected consumer electronics were recycled in 2017.

 Single-use plastic remains a huge issue despite increasing awareness as to the damage it causes.
 Today, both consumers and producers are looking at ways to move away from our reliance on these materials, however, the statistics surrounding plastic disposal and recycling paint a worrying picture.